Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

 \subsection{Guided Mode Expansion}

-The GME method solves for the photonic bands and mode structure as an eigenvalue problem for a given wave vector inside of a photonic crystal dielectric slab, returning also the field Bloch modes.
+The GME method solves for the photonic bands and mode structure as an eigenvalue problem for a given wave vector within of a photonic crystal dielectric slab, and also returns the field Bloch modes.